intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 ##### Example 1: `pi.py`

-Run the example with SGX and standalone mode with the following command in the terminal.
+Run the example with SGX spark local mode with the following command in the terminal.

 ```bash
 SGX=1 ./pal_loader bash -c "/opt/jdk8/bin/java \